Flock92/Trading212-API/README.md

 This is a Pyhton based API using selenium and requests to get insformation from the broker trading 212.
 Please note that either myself or trading212 take responsibility for the use of this API.

+I will continue to work on this project and would appriciate any feedback.

 ## Requirments

 * Selenium